chicken-transfer4/dwm-catppuccin-config/README.md

 * Change "user" in slock/config.def.h to your username

+* Edit config.def.h file if you want to

 * Go into dwm,st,slock,slstatus and run "make clean install" in them

 * Move the files in config to the correct places: mv xinitrc /etc/X11/xinit/xinitrc